The CBF seeks to establish Canine Residences in Supporting People (CRiSP) grant program to help vulnerable dogs along with their families.

 CRiSP grants will be available to support rehoming programs that accommodate Living Owners with disabilities who are incapable of caring for their pet dog but still seek to maintain their lifelong bond through regular visitations; and those preparing for end-of-life who are looking to establish a legacy Memorial.

-Dog owners who wish to participate in this program will need to submit information regarding the extent of their incapacitation and financial status in order for the CBF to determine their eligibility.
+Dog owners who wish to participate in this program need to submit information regarding the extent of their incapacitation and financial status for the CBF to determine their eligibility.

 Please complete and scan your CRiSP Application form along with all regulatory compliance forms and email to Grants@Caplan-Bensley.org